elliotgao2/toapi/README.md

 ![Toapi](./docs/diagram.png)

-See what Toapi do:
 - Send a single request to source web site with the same url.
 - Fetch most of the data fetched from cache and storage.
-- Getting HTML from storage when the cache expired.
+- Get HTML from storage when the cache expired.
-- Getting HTML from source site when the storage expired.
+- Get HTML from source site when the storage expired.

 ## Get Started